01 of 06

-Brown is a tertiary color, it is composed of red, blue and yellow.
-For most miniature uses an equal mix of the three primaries is too dark.
+Brown is a tertiary color that is composed of red, blue and yellow.
+For most miniature uses, an equal mix of the three primaries is too dark.

-To Mix a Basic Dark Brown Mix equal amounts of Cadmium Red, Cobalt Blue, and Zinc Yellow together.
-This will create the dark brown shown in the top section of the photo above.
-This is a useful color, but is too dark for many miniatures.
+- Basic Dark Brown Mix equal amounts of Cadmium Red, Cobalt Blue, and Zinc Yellow together.
+This will create the dark brown that is a useful color, but is too dark for many miniatures.

-Bittersweet Chocolate Brown To mix a bittersweet chocolate colored brown, useful for dark chocolate in baking or for tiny chocolates, mix one part of primary cadmium red, with one part of the basic dark brown made from equal amounts of all three primaries.
-If you want to make bittersweet chocolate brown directly, mix two parts of red, with one part of yellow and one part of blue.
+- Bittersweet Chocolate Brown: To mix a bittersweet chocolate colored brown that is useful for dark chocolate in baking or for tiny chocolates, mix one part of primary cadmium red with one part of the basic dark brown made from equal amounts of all three primaries.
+If you want to make bittersweet chocolate brown directly, mix two parts of red, with one part of yellow, and one part of blue.

-Chocolate Brown Chocolate brown appears when you mix one part of the bittersweet brown with one part of zinc yellow.
-This is the brown color we associate with rich chocolate.
-To mix it from the primaries, and not from the basic dark brown, you would use one part blue, two parts red and two parts yellow.
+- Chocolate Brown: Mix one part of the bittersweet brown with one part of zinc yellow to make the color that's often associated with rich chocolate.
+To mix it from the primaries, and not from the basic dark brown, use one part blue, two parts red, and two parts yellow.

-Milk Chocolate Brown is made by mixing another part of yellow to the chocolate brown.
+- Milk Chocolate Brown: Mix in another part of yellow to the chocolate brown.
 From the basic primaries, this is equivalent to one part blue, two parts red, and three parts yellow.

-Caramel Toffee If you mix yet another equal part of yellow to the milk chocolate brown, you will get a deep rich caramel color.
-From basic primaries, this would be one part blue, two parts red, four parts yellow.
+- Caramel Toffee: If you mix yet another equal part of yellow to the milk chocolate brown, you will get a deep rich caramel color.
+From basic primaries, this would be one part blue, two parts red, and four parts yellow.

-Ochre Brown Ochre Brown is a very useful color for miniatures and models, as it can be used for shading baked goods and making browned crusts, and if properly blended can be used to mimic naturally tanned leather for some applications.
+- Ochre Brown: Ochre Brown is a very useful color for miniatures and models, as it can be used for shading baked goods and making browned crusts.
+If properly blended, it can be used to mimic naturally tanned leather for some applications.
 Ochre brown is mixed by adding two parts of yellow to the caramel brown color.
 From the basic primaries, this means you need 1 part blue, two parts red, and six parts of yellow to make an ochre.

 Experiment with your particular clay brand to see which colors you get as you work through a set.
-As you can see from the colors above, red and blue produce dark intense colors.
+Red and blue produce dark intense colors.
 In the brown ranges, you will need far more yellow than either red or blue.Continue to 3 of 6 below.

 03 of 06

-Obvious Orange A far more obviously orange shade occurs when you mix two equal amounts of yellow with one amount of red.
-This produces a color which we easily recognize as orange.
-To make an orange peel color, in many clays you need to add a further equal amount of orange (1 part red to three parts yellow).
+- Obvious Orange: A far more obviously orange shade occurs when you mix two equal amounts of yellow with one amount of red.
+To make an orange peel color, you need to add a further equal amount of orange (one part red to three parts yellow).

 04 of 06

-To make polymer clay mixes that resemble baked doughs for miniature cookies, breads, pies etc. you need to mix three parts white with one part of translucent clay to give you a foundation color that has a bit of a sheen, then gradually tint this mix to the color you wish.
+To make polymer clay mixes that resemble baked doughs for miniature cookies, breads, and pies, mix three parts white with one part of translucent clay to give you a foundation color that has a bit of a sheen, and then gradually tint this mix to the color you wish.
 Adding extra translucent clay will make your basic mixture more transparent, although it can also make it more flexible.
-In most clays, a basic mix comes from mixing ochre colored clay (see the instructions for brown clays in order to make ochre) with white and translucent clays.
+In most clays, a basic mix comes from mixing ochre-colored clay with white and translucent clays.
 The exact mix will depend a bit on the consistency of your white clay, and the type of translucent clay you use.
 The Premo! clay used for these mixes has a very translucent clay, but a very crumbly white.

 With some clays, including Premo! mixing an ochre color with white will make it seem very pale yellow instead of a cream pastry color.
-If this happens to your mix, counter it by adding a bit of brown, or a very tiny amount of red to your clay blend.
-The amount of red shown in the photo above would probably produce an orange clay if you mixed all of it in!
-You can also use a basic brown color instead of ochre if you find your mix goes too yellow when mixed with white and translucent.
+If this happens to your mix, counter it by adding a bit of brown or a very tiny amount of red to your clay blend.
+The amount of red shown in the photo above would probably produce an orange clay if you mixed all of it in.
+You can also use a basic brown color instead of ochre if you find your mix is too yellow when mixed with white and translucent.

-For Bread Doughs mix a tiny amount of brown with the foundation translucent and white combination to produce a slightly off white mix.
-If you wrap your breads with a very thin layer of ochre or caramel colors (see the basic brown mix page) then cut through the outer color with a knife, you can make your breads look like they have traditional artisan bread markings and slashes.
+To make bread dough colors, mix a tiny amount of brown with the foundation translucent and white combination to produce a slightly off-white mix.
+If you wrap your breads with a very thin layer of ochre or caramel colors, then cut through the outer color with a knife, you can make your breads look like they have traditional artisan bread markings and slashes.

-If you want to make your basic dough mix look a bit more like wholemeal, or have texture added to it, add tiny amounts of sand into the mix.
+If you want to make your basic dough mix look a bit more like wholemeal or have texture added to it, add tiny amounts of sand into the mix.
 White decorative sand used for sand paintings or layered sand pictures adds very fine texture with a few flecks of color.

-Do Not Add Food or Spices All foods and spices will attract weevils and other pests in many climates, so do not add them to polymer clay to create textures.
+Do not add food or spices to your clay—all foods and spices will attract weevils and other pests in many climates.
 Use finely grated or chopped bits of cured (baked) polymer clay or other inert materials like sand.Continue to 5 of 6 below.

 05 of 06

 The polymer clay colors shown above are used to mix purple onion canes for onion slices or entire onions.
-The mix ratio is 1 part basic purple to three parts translucent, with a tiny amount of red.
-This makes the main color for the purple onion.
+The mix ratio for the main color for the purple onion is one part basic purple to three parts translucent, with a tiny amount of red.
 A white onion would substitute white for the purple amount, and a tiny amount of brown or sap green for the red.

 06 of 06

-The lemon segments are made from a mix of 2 parts zinc yellow to one part translucent (in this case we used a 1/4 inch section cut from a quarter block of clay for the yellow and a 1/8 inch section for the translucent.
+- Lemon segments: These made from a mix of two parts Zinc Yellow to one part translucent (the example uses a 1/4-inch section cut from a quarter block of clay for the yellow and a 1/8 inch section for the translucent.

-The lemon peel color shown on the right is a blend of 1 part of zinc yellow with 1/8 part of white and a tiny amount of cadmium red.
+- Lemon peel: The color shown on the right is a blend of one part of zinc yellow with 1/8 part of white and a tiny amount of cadmium red.